President Trump To Be Impeached? Professor Allan Lichtman Predicted Trump’s Win, Now Predicts Impeachment

 — Impeach Donald Trump (@Impeach_D_Trump) April 13, 2017

 If President Trump wishes to avoid impeachment, the professor suggests different strategies for avoiding this fate.
-Some of the things that Lichtman believes would help Donald Trump would be to decide to support the Paris Climate accord, lay off the “Mussolini act,” start treating females with more respect, and make certain that the president uses a fact-checker in the future.
+Some of the things that Lichtman believes would help Donald Trump would be to decide to support the Paris Climate accord, lay off the “Mussolini act,” start treating females with more respect and make certain that the president uses a fact-checker in the future.
 The professor also challenged Trump to “add a shrink to the White House physicians.”

 “Opponents will challenge your decision-making abilities and claim that they were right all along about your temperamental unfitness for the presidency, yet you have survived and thrived by defying the conventional political wisdom.
 Why not do it again?”